Student Conduct Procedures

 A hearing body will conduct the hearing process even when the respondent of the alleged misconduct decides not to participate.
 Available information will be presented and discussed even in the student’s absence, and a finding of responsibility and sanction will apply to the student.

 The respondent may bring a support person to the hearing if they provide notice to the Assistant Dean of Students at least 24 hours prior to the hearing.
 The support person must be a member of the CC community and may not be a parent/legal guardian of the student or an attorney representing the student.
 Attorneys are not part of our Student Conduct process and are not allowed to: be present at any interviews or hearings; communicate with the hearing body or any other College official involved in the adjudication process; or actively participate in the investigation and adjudication process.

 Note: Just as students with disabilities may be eligible for accommodations in their classes and living environments, and other aspects of their educational experience at Colorado College, accommodations may be available for Student Conduct procedures as well.
 Students with disabilities requesting accommodations should contact the Office of Accessibility Resources by calling (719)227-8285.

 Sanctions are the response of CC when a student is found to have violated a CC policy or standard.
+Sanctions will vary and punitive responses may be employed.
 Multiple sanctions may be assigned for one violation.
 Sanctions of housing restriction, disciplinary probation, or suspension may limit a student's opportunities and activities on and off campus including but not limited to hosting, room selection, and study abroad/courses taught off-campus.
 A student’s conduct history will be taken into consideration when sanctions are assigned.
 Sanctions that may be imposed include, but are not limited to, the following:

 - Official Conversation: A documented conversation with a CC official.